 What are the best RPGs on PS Plus?
 With its three tiers of membership, PS Plus is now home to loads of quality role-playing games — or RPGs for short.
 In this guide, we're going to list the best RPGs available through PS Plus Essential, PS Plus Extra, PS Plus Premium, and the PS Plus Collection.
-For much more information on PS Plus as a whole, check out the following guide: All PS Plus Games.
+For much more information on PS Plus as a whole, check out our All PS Plus Games guide, and make sure to grab Discounted PS Plus Subscriptions and PlayStation Wallet Top-Ups to play these great games for less.

 RPGs come in all sorts of shapes and sizes.
 Some are much more traditional, featuring turn based combat and fairy tale storytelling, while others feature full-on action combat, and more modern sensibilities.
 What's more, the genre can often be split between Japanese RPGs, like Final Fantasy, and Western RPGs, like Fallout.